lastingParadox/ff-site/archive-to-markdown/md/ff2/mousehole.md

 **PlasmaPerson** _(02-Jul-18 05:55 PM)_

+_Asier looks about the ship._

-> yep we definitely caused a crater
+> Yep, we definitely caused a crater.

 **TheBlade** _(02-Jul-18 05:55 PM)_

-> So, Seth is riding Maia and maia is riding Seth?
+> So, Seth is riding Maia and Maia is riding Seth?

+_Jim puts a finger through his other hand in a euphemistic way._

 **Mica** _(02-Jul-18 05:55 PM)_